O-BERNARDOFOEGBU/song-visualizer-using-p5.js/README.md

-# p5starter

-Write code in `sketch.js`

-Use the p5 reference: https://p5js.org/reference/
+Used the p5 reference: https://p5js.org/reference/